 “I’d punch you across the damned room if I didn’t think Werner’d feel it too.
 The hell—you think telling me all of this is gonna make me say ‘Oh no, you’re so right.
 I should just sit my ass down and let you do your thing’?”

 Cadence stared at him wordlessly.

 “I know the type of person you are.
 I see people like you all the time in the capital,” Gilbert growled.
 “You never get your hands dirty.
 You force other people to, and when those people end up getting hurt or dying, you show up saying, ‘It couldn’t be helped.
-It was the situation.
-It couldn’t be helped’.
+It was the situation.’
 Just like them.
 They end up convincing themselves that that’s how it is!”

 “Like hell it can’t be helped!
 That’s just damned lazy thinking.
 Easy for you to say that when you’re not getting your ass personally handed to you.
 It’s apathy through and through.
-That's how you'll never change.”
+That’s why you’ll never change.”
 He glowered at her.
 “Do you actually give a damn?
 Do you actually care?
 Because, obviously, people care about you.
 A bad investment if this is how you really are.”
 He took a breath, locked eyes with her.
-“So answer me this, do you actually care about any of the people you’re connected with, or are you just swindling them like how you’re swindling Nico?”
+“Answer me.
+Do you actually care about any of the people you’re connected with, or are you just swindling them like how the capital swindles us, like how you’re swindling Nico?”